Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 Drain the alum water and discard it after 24 hours.
 Then, add the pickling spice.

-You can pour the pickling spice on top of the pickles, or add it to a square of cheesecloth.
+You can sprinkle the pickling spice over the pickles, or add it to a square of cheesecloth.

 Add the Sugar and Vinegar

 Heat the sugar and vinegar amounts listed in the recipe.
 (This recipe uses a lot of sugar, but the end taste is worth the expense.)
 When it is boiling, pour it over the cucumbers.
-Reheat the sugar and vinegar mixture every day for 5 days and re-pour over the cucumbers.
+Reheat the sugar and vinegar mixture every day for 5 days, then pour it over the cucumbers.

 Can the 14-Day Sweet Pickles